Exploring Hells Hollow Falls at McConnells Mill State Park

 Pro Tip: Footwear planning is key for this hike, but not in the way you may think!

 In summer, plan to wear water shoes or sandals to be able to explore right up to the falls.
 When the water is colder, waterproof boots are a must.
-The water can be nearly knee-deep in spots, and hopping across wet, icy rocks can be dangerous.
-Be sure to plan accordingly so you can get a full, spectacular view!
+The water can be nearly knee-deep in spots, and hopping on wet, icy rocks can be dangerous.

 Spend some time wading in the water and not only viewing, but experiencing the falls.
 In the summer when there has been little rainfall, you’ll be able to access better views of the falls without getting wet feet.

 On your way back up the staircase, you’ll notice a grated off area in the rocks.
 That’s the Lime Kiln!
-It may not look all that impressive to some, but the kiln is a tribute to the history of the area.
+It may not look all that impressive to some, but the kiln is a big part of the history of the area.

 To complete the hike, just retrace your steps back to the parking area.